Bbouley/jQuery-basics/README.md

 ## An intro to document.ready

 Let's run through the basics of jQuery, and most importantly how to setup a basic webpage that uses jQuery to make our page dynamic.
 I'll start with a little bit about jQuery. jQuery is a javascript library.
-It adds all sorts of cool functions that would take ages to write out ourselves, into an easy-to-use library that we access using either ```jQuery``` or just ```$.``` don't worry too much about that now though, I'll get onto syntax later.
+It adds all sorts of cool functions that would take ages to write out ourselves using vanilla javascript, in an easy-to-use library that we access using either ```jQuery``` or just ```$.``` don't worry too much about that now though, I'll get onto syntax later.

 ### Initial Setup